petlund/saron/README.md

 - Contact (Phone, Mobile, Email)
 - Membership (Member number, Start date, End date, Previous and Next congragation)
 - Baptism (Date of baptism, baptister, congregation of baptism)
-- Simple rolebased editiing
+- Simple rolebased editing
+#### Organization information
+- Organization unit
+- Organization tree
+- Role
+- Postion (and status)
 ### Reports
 - Member directory
 - Baptist directory
 - Birthdays
 - Statistics
 - Email
+- Position in orgaization
+- Business log (Log all types of changes)
 ## Future
 ### Wished functionallity
-- Multi language
+- Leave the dependency to Wordpress by adding a login server.
 # Installation
 ## Database
 - Use an existing database or set up a new MySql-Server instance.
+Version 5 or higher.
-- Use the 'databasestructure.sql' (database - dir ) to create and set up the database -- The user is a localhost-user.
+- Use the scripts in the sql-folder to create and set up the database -- The user is a localhost-user.
 Maybee you have to change that...?
 - The script create the database 'saron', tables, index and an application user 'saron'
 - The script add an 'admin' user account.